corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 You **cannot** recover these assets using Collaborative Recovery:

 * Confidential identities.
 Private keys can't be recovered from other peers by definition.
-The states, that belong to those keys can be recovered though, but only if the proof of owning the key has been shared with the counterparty when the transaction happened.
+The states that belong to those keys can be recovered however, if the proof of owning the key was shared with the counterparty when the transaction happened.
 * Node identity / TLS keys.
 * Node and CorDapp configuration files.
 * CorDapp jars.
 * MQ data.
-* Self issued but never transacted states.
-However such states can be unilaterally reissued onto the ledger, as issuances don't require notarization.
+* Self-issued but never transacted states.
+However, such states can be unilaterally reissued onto the ledger, as issuances don't require notarization.
 * Off-ledger tables.
 * Observed transactions.
-Transactions that have been shared as a part of **Observers** functionality will have to be reprovisioned separately.
+Transactions that have been shared as a part of **Observers** functionality have to be reprovisioned separately.
 * Scheduled states.
 * Any ledger data that has been shared with parties that are not available on the network anymore.